AliMD/1Tuts/WT-Fundamentals/HTML-Fundamentals/HTML-Validation.md

 Validation is the answer!
 There are many tools available, from the W3C and other places, that allow you to validate the code on your sites.
 The most common validators you'll use are:

-* [link to Google!](http://google.com) A new-school validator that validates HTML5, ARIA, SVG 1.1 and MathML 2.0, it checks the entire document pointing out places where your markup doesn't follow that doctype correctly (i.e., where there are errors).
+* [Validator.nu]: A new-school validator that validates HTML5, ARIA, SVG 1.1 and MathML 2.0, it checks the entire document pointing out places where your markup doesn't follow that doctype correctly (i.e., where there are errors).
 This is the one we recommend if you are using the HTML5 doctype, also highly recommended.

-* [Validator.nu:](http://html5.validator.nu/) This looks at the (X)HTML doctype for the document you want to check, and then validates your markup accordingly.
+* [The W3C MarkUp Validator]: This looks at the (X)HTML doctype for the document you want to check, and then validates your markup accordingly.
 This is the one we recommend if you are using an HTML4 or XHTML1.x doctype.
 It does validate HTML5, but validator.nu is arguably more up to date.

-* [The W3C MarkUp Validator:](http://validator.w3.org/) This checks a document, and tests all the links to make sure they are not broken
-(e.g., that the <href> values point to resources that actually exist).
+* [The W3C MarkUp Validator]: This checks a document, and tests all the links to make sure they are not broken (e.g., that the <href> values point to resources that actually exist).

-* [The W3C Link Checker:](http://jigsaw.w3.org/css-validator/) This checks a CSS (or HTML/CSS) document and verifies that the CSS follows the specs properly.
+* [The W3C Link Checker]: This checks a CSS (or HTML/CSS) document and verifies that the CSS follows the specs properly.

 In this article, we will cover how to use the second of these, demonstrating how to validate markup and interpret the typical kinds of results the validator gives you.